joequant/scms/NScrypt/doc/contract-execution.md

 The system has the following characteristics:

 - Events happen at any time, asynchronously.
-The system must be able to handle asynchronous events, and schedule and manage execution of contracts based on this.
+The system must be able to handle these events, and schedule and manage execution of, potentially a great many, contracts based on their arrival.
 This mandates the use of a message queue.
 - Contracts contain Turing-complete executable code.
 This places strict security restrictions on the system.
 Uncontrolled side-effects of the code are not allowed.
 For this reason, contract code is executed in a sandbox, where it cannot interact with the outside world other than via provided APIs.